This is a quick tutorial for using Micropython and Ampy with ESP8266.

 $ampy -p /dev/ttyUSB0 put blink.py /main.py

-I experienced some inconsistency in the entire flow, But things were working if I open the serial console (I used putty) immediately after flashing micropython and then use the Ampy.
+I experienced some inconsistency in the entire flow, but things were working when I opened the serial console (I used putty), immediately after flashing micropython and then using the Ampy.